 This winter Eloise Butler again traveled to the East Coast to visit her relatives, as had been her custom since she retired from teaching in 1911.
 Her residence was at 20 Murray Hill Rd, Malden, Mass.
-While there she frequently sourced some plants from east coast nurseries.
+While there she usually sourced some plants from east coast nurseries but that did not happen in 1922.

 In late March she returned to her rented quarters at the residence of John and Susan Babcock at 227 Xerxes Ave. from where she could walk to the Garden.